pattobrien/sidecar/docs/architecture/single_isolate.md

 # Single-Isolate Architecture

-*Multiple packages, one lint process.*
+Multiple packages, one lint process.

-In comparison to the bare ```analyzer_plugin``` package, what makes Sidecar extremely powerful is that lints from any number of packages are designed to work together within one isolate / process.
+In comparison to ```analyzer_plugin``` package, which spins up an isolate for each plugin, what makes Sidecar resource efficient is that lints from any number of packages are designed to work together within one isolate / process via a generated entrypoint (root/.dart_tool/sidecar/plugin.dart).
 By running within one isolate, lints can share RAM and CPU resources, ultimately resulting in top-tier performance.

 ## Process Overview

-1. When ```sidecar``` is enabled in ```analysis_options.yaml```, a "middleman" plugin is booted up from any direct or transitive ```sidecar``` dependency.
+1. When ```sidecar``` is enabled in ```analysis_options.yaml```, a the Sidecar server plugin is booted up via the Dart analysis server and analyzer_plugin API.

-2. The middleman plugin checks the root package's dependency graph for all packages that both a) depend on ```sidecar``` and b) define ```LintRules``` (TODO: more info on what this entails).
-After obtaining the list of sidecar lint packages, the middleman plugin generates a series of files within ```.dart_tool/sidecar``` at the active-project root.
+2. The server plugin checks the target package's dependency graph for all packages that define top-level Sidecar ```Rule``` classes.
+After obtaining the list of these Sidecar rule packages and their respective rules, the server plugin generates a series of files within ```.dart_tool/sidecar``` at the target root.

-These files include a concatenation of all of the ```LintRules``` found in all lint packages:
+These files include a concatenation of all ```Rule``` class constructors:

 ```dart
 // .dart_tool/sidecar/constructors.dart